Friday, December 29th, 2017

 Power prices plunged below zero for much of Sunday and the early hours of Christmas Day on the EPEX Spot, a large European power trading exchange, the result of low demand, unseasonably warm weather and strong breezes that provided an abundance of wind power on the grid.

 Such “negative prices” are not the norm in Germany, but they are far from rare, thanks to the country’s effort to encourage investment in greener forms of power generation.
-Prices for electricity in Germany have dipped below zero — meaning customers […]
+Prices for electricity in Germany have dipped below zero — meaning customers are […]

 No Comments